 Over 160 years of History

 It all started in 1857 with the English aristocrat Earl Granville and Marchese d’Azeglio, a Sardinian Minister who decided to found a new club intended as a London base for travelling diplomats.
-Now, 160 years later you can follow in the footsteps of film stars, celebrities, authors and diplomats and stay at the St. James’s Hotel and Club yourself.
-Discover for yourself why they love our location, enjoy our cuisine and relax in one of our 60 sumptuous guest rooms and suites.

 1857 - The English aristocrat Earl Granville and Marchese d’Azeglio, a Sardinian Minister, after a dispute at the Travellers club decided to found a new club intended as a London base for travelling diplomats.
-In April 1859, Francis Cavendish sent out a circular from the Foreign Office to every British Embassy and legation to recruit members for the new - St James’s Club.
+In April 1859, Francis Cavendish sent out a circular from the Foreign Office to every British Embassy and legation to recruit members for the new St. James’s Club.

 1860 - As well as an international clientele it attracted important members of the British upper classes such as Lord Randolph Churchill and luminaries such as Baron Ferdinand de Rothschild.
 Charles Dickens writes: “members are elected by ballot, but members of the corps diplomatique, of the English diplomatic service, and of the Foreign Office, may be admitted without ballot, under certain restrictions”.

-1890 - The St James's Club was at the height of its prosperity during the years before the First World War and continued to attract the cream of London society.
-Henry James used the Club to study English colloquialisms and Arthur Sullivan, the composer of the Savoy Operas, was also a member for some years.
-The Subscription was eleven guineas and the entrance fee twenty-five guineas.
+1890 - The St. James's Club was at the height of its prosperity during the years before the First World War and continued to attract the cream of London society.
+Henry James used the club to study English colloquialisms and Arthur Sullivan, the composer of the Savoy Operas, was also a member for some years.
+The subscription was eleven guineas and the entrance fee twenty-five guineas.

-1920 - Sir Winston Churchill was often seen in the Club during the 1930s and during the Second World War, the club was briefly the home of Ian Fleming, the creator of James Bond.
-Other notable members of St James’s Club included: Sir Harry Verney, 4th Baronet MP (politician); Victor Hay, 21st Earl of Erroll (diplomat); Sir Murdoch Macdonald (politician and engineer); Lord Ivor Spencer-Churchill (cousin of Winston Churchill).
+1920 - Sir Winston Churchill was often seen in the club during the 1930s and during the Second World War, the club was briefly the home of Ian Fleming, the creator of James Bond.
+Other notable members of St. James’s Club included: Sir Harry Verney, 4th Baronet MP (politician); Victor Hay, 21st Earl of Erroll (diplomat); Sir Murdoch Macdonald (politician and engineer); Lord Ivor Spencer-Churchill (cousin of Winston Churchill).

-1970 - During the early 70s financial difficulties led to the closure of the St James’s Club.
+1970 - During the early 70s financial difficulties led to the closure of the St. James’s Club.

-1980 - The St James’s Club reopened thanks to international sportsman and financier Peter De Savary using the premises at 7-8 Park Place.
-These were originally built in 1892 as apartments for Gentlemen.
+1980 - The St. James’s Club reopened thanks to international sportsman and financier Peter De Savary using the premises at 7-8 Park Place.
+These were originally built in 1892 as apartments for gentlemen.

-The Club regained its popularity and it became well known as a place for good food, good wine and the best parties, usually hosted by someone from the film world.
-The Club committee was chaired by Sir John Mills.
+The club regained its popularity and it became well known as a place for good food, good wine and the best parties, usually hosted by someone from the film world.
+The club committee was chaired by Sir John Mills.

 Members included Liza Minelli, Dudley Moore, Peter Townshend, Sir Michael Caine, Sir Sean Connery, Tim Rice, Michael Parkinson and Lord Attenborough.
-And with visits by Sir Elton John as well as Tom Selleck and Christopher Reeve, it is not surprising that it became known as one of London’s most popular Clubs.
+And with visits by Sir Elton John as well as Tom Selleck and Christopher Reeve, it is not surprising that it became known as one of London’s most popular clubs.

-2006 - St James’s Club receives a complete makeover by famous designer Anne Maria Jagdfeld, from Berlin.
+2006 - St. James’s Club receives a complete makeover by famous designer Anne Maria Jagdfeld, from Berlin.
 This dramatic Victorian townhouse has been reinvented to recapture the feel of an esteemed gentleman’s club in a contemporary way combined with the comfort and professionalism you would expect in one of the most prestigious townhouse hotels in London.

-2008 - The St James’s Club reopens as St James’s Hotel and Club.
+2008 - The St. James’s Club reopens as St James’s Hotel and Club.
 Every piece of furniture and every metre of fabric - from the Murano glass chandeliers to the walls lined with Loro Piana cashmere - has been carefully selected.
 A beautiful art collection including fine examples of Impressionist, Expressionist and Cubist work from all over Europe, is displayed in public areas as well as guest rooms.

 2009 - The hotel launches its new restaurant Seven Park Place with multi award winning chef William Drabble at its helm.
 Thanks to William’s exquisite dishes and its impeccable service, this intimate restaurant was awarded a coveted Michelin star only one year after its launch.

 2011 - St. James’s Hotel and Club continues the tradition established by their predecessors and today’s celebrities are no less impressed with Samuel L. Jackson, Cher, Luke Wilson, Keith Richards, Alice Cooper, Elle Macpherson, Robert Redford, Dita Von Teese, Colin Salmon, Damian Lewis, Helen McCrory, Michael Bolton, Jack Johnson, Katherine Jenkins and Liza Minnelli having visited the hotel and club recently.

-2012 - The team of the St James’s Hotel and Club was proud to receive the Olympic torch on the day before the opening of the Games; a torch bearing the message of peace, unity and friendship.
+2012 - The team of the St. James’s Hotel and Club was proud to receive the Olympic torch on the day before the opening of the Games; a torch bearing the message of peace, unity and friendship.

-2016 - The hotel’s restaurant Seven Park Place by William Drabble, retains its coveted Michelin Star in the Michelin Guide Great Britain and Ireland for the seventh time.
+2016 - The hotel’s restaurant Seven Park Place by William Drabble, retains its coveted Michelin star in the Michelin Guide Great Britain and Ireland for the seventh time.